m-wojnar/reinforced-lib/docs/source/custom_agents.rst

             lambda: (state, jnp.argmax(state.Q))
         )

-Having defined those static methods, we can implement the class constructor:
+Having defined these static methods, we can define the class constructor:

 .. code-block:: python